jadecobra/python_tdd_exercises/source/calculator/calculator_vi.rst

   One of the :ref:`data types<data structures>` from the test gets to the :ref:`add function<test_addition>` so it returns a number and not a message.
 How can I tell which :ref:`data type<data structures>` caused the failure?

-* the `unittest.TestCase class`_ has a way to tell which item is causing my failure when I am using a `for loop`_, I add it to the test
+* the `unittest.TestCase class`_ has a way to tell which item is causing my failure when I am using a :ref:`for loop<what is a for loop?>`, I add it to the test

   .. code-block:: python
     :lineno-start: 176